Agricultural Literacy Curriculum Matrix

 At Home on the Range (Grades 3-5)

-Students will learn about rangelands by participating in a hands-on activity of growing their own grass to represent a beef or sheep ranch.
+Students investigate rangelands by growing their own grass to represent a beef or sheep ranch.
+Grades 3-5

 - Cow Grazing picture